Mehdi-SK/apicuron-on-commit/README.md

 # APICURON commit reporter

-A GitHub Action that reports pushes to your repository to APICURON, associating them with user ORCIDs
+A GitHub Action that reports pushes to your repository to APICURON, associating them with user ORCIDs.

 ## Usage
 ### Setup